Stocks seesaw, dollar off; global, U.S. worries weigh

-NEW YORK (Reuters) - Stocks oscillated between positive and negative territory on Wednesday as worries over U.S. politics, global economic growth and trade tensions offset a boost from quarterly earnings reports.
+NEW YORK (Reuters) - The MSCI global stock index ended Wednesday’s choppy trading session with a small gain as worries over U.S. politics, global economic growth and trade tensions were countered by a boost from quarterly earnings reports.

 “The trade conflicts and tensions, the (U.S. government) shutdown and certainly more chatter about global growth in 2019, those are the factors that need to be hashed out before we get a clear direction,” said Minh Trang, senior currency trader at Silicon Valley Bank in Santa Clara, California.

-After falling more than 1 percent a day ago, the S&P 500 zig-zagged, while Nasdaq was in the red.
+After falling more than 1 percent in the previous day’s session, Wall Street indexes zig-zagged.

-Strong quarterly reports from Procter & Gamble, Comcast Corp and International Business Machines helped the Dow show gains for much of the day.
+Strong quarterly reports from Procter & Gamble, Comcast Corp and International Business Machines helped the Dow show the biggest gains of the day.

 But U.S. political uncertainty weighed heavily on investors.